 With that being said, German citizens who are moving to Czech Republic do not need to comply with any stringent immigration regulations when arriving here.
-Still, once they have moved to Czech Republic they should complete certain steps that will allow them various rights.
+Still, once they will move to Czech Republic they should complete certain steps that will allow them various rights.
 Here, we refer to the issuance of the temporary residence permit and the Czech long term residence permit; our immigration lawyer in Czech Republic can also advise on the procedures that one should follow when applying for the Czech citizenship.
+We can also offer detailed information about how to immigrate to Czech Republic.

 How can German citizens acquire the Czech citizenship?